 "I believe that educating the youth (especially about disability and ableism in society) will help to create a more diverse and accessible future - my goal."

-Joy King is a 16-year-old Chinese-Canadian filmmaker and photographer from Markham, Ontario.
+Joy Xing is a 16-year-old Chinese-Canadian filmmaker and photographer from Markham, Ontario.
 Among her passions are classical history, language and mythology.
 She loves using these themes to enrich the impact of her photography, cinematography and directing work.
 Check out her Instagram account.

 "I moved from China to Canada in 2013, marking the most difficult turning point in my life.
 The mistreatment and hostility towards immigrants has deeply scarred my family and all POC communities across the western world.
 With heightened racism during quarantine, I’ve strongly advocated for justice through content."